mujumdarsmita/SimpleToDoApp/README.md

 Describe any challenges encountered while building the app.
 I was trying to code the UI programmatically instead of drag and drop.It took a while to finish.
 I found that when I click just add button without any text, null value gets added in the list.
 Trying to fix that.
+(Resolved)

 ## License

-    Copyright [yyyy] [name of copyright owner]
+    Copyright [2020] [Smita Mujumdar]

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.